MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Low storage log collection improvements

-In scenarios where a device seems to be low on disk space when diagnostic logs are collected, an additional report named **StorageDiagnostics.zip** will be created.
+In scenarios where a device seems to be low on disk space when diagnostic logs are collected, an additional report named **StorageDiagnostics.zip** is created.
 The threshold of low storage is determined automatically by Windows [storage sense](https://support.microsoft.com/office/use-onedrive-and-storage-sense-in-windows-10-to-manage-disk-space-de5faa9a-6108-4be1-87a6-d90688d08a48).

 This information can be viewed later on the [diagnostic logs page](hololens-diagnostic-logs.md#offline-diagnostics).